fossjoseph/RedHatToolsInstaller/README.md

     1. One button Red Hat Installer
     2. Guide customers to success!
-    3. Increase margin by reducing time on site for non paid POC
+    3. Increase margin by reducing time on site for non paid Basic POC
     4. Standardize a base deployment between consultants/architects
     5. Setup in a known state to reduce support instance/time
     6. Reduce TtP (Time to Productivity) for customers
     7. Reduce recreate support times in the lab for customer troubleshooting
     8. Reduce support instances related to instalation and configuration of products

+-
 CREDITS
 -This is based off of Mojo doc https://mojo.redhat.com/docs/DOC-1030365 by Rich Jerrido -This script was written by Shadd Gallegos Shadd@RedHat.com of Dave Johnson's SA Team with contributions from Red Hatters (In no particular order)

  -Jimmy Conner
  -Orcun Atakan